 It dawned on me that the galvanized steel and 6 compartments would be perfect for planting herbs, and the wooden handle makes it super easy to carry it out of the house and back in, depending on the weather.

-Even so early in the growing season, Walmart actually had a great selection available.
+Even so early in the growing season, they actually had a great selection available.
 I snagged rosemary, sage, oregano, parsley, and thyme.
-Basil was also on my wishlist, but there weren’t any basil plants in the Garden Department.
+Basil was also on my wishlist, but I couldn’t find any basil plants in the garden department.
 However, I did end up finding one sad-looking little plant in the produce department… I’m hoping that it will flourish with a little love and care.